 - a.
-The date the student began the institution's official withdrawal process or officially notified the institution of their intent to withdraw; or - b.
-The midpoint of the term for a student who leaves without notifying the institution; or - c.
-The student's last date of attendance at a documented academically related activity.
+The date the student began the institution's official withdrawal process or the date the student otherwise provides notification; or - b.
+The date the institution determines is related to the circumstance beyond the student's control or the midpoint of the term for a student who leaves without notifying the institution; or - c.
+The date of the student's last documented academically related activity.